shivam-saway/ReactTutorial/README.md

 Babel is compiler for modern javascript langauges.
 Babel can do many things for us.
 Few is listed below.

 1. Babel can do syntax tranformation.
 For example
+2. Babel can generate polyfills.
+3. Babel can transform sourcecodes.
+For example

-2. This peice of code
+4. This peice of code
    ```
       const profile = (
          <div>